gpuweb/gpuweb/wgsl/README.md

 * For building the specification HTML from source: [Bikeshed](https://tabatkins.github.io/bikeshed)
   * If Bikeshed is not installed locally, the Bikeshed web API will be used to generate the specification.
       This is generally slower, and requires a connection to the internet.
+* For building diagrams from source: [Mermaid](https://mermaid-js.github.io/mermaid/)
+  * The generated files are checked in.
+If Mermaid is not installed, regeneration will be skipped.
 * For validating the grammar and code samples:
   * [Python 3](https://www.python.org)
   * [Tree-sitter](https://tree-sitter.github.io/tree-sitter)